dankegel/cfindexer/README.rst

 grab-agenda.sh: fetch latest agenda, extract its list of council file numbers to $n/cfnums.txt, run grab-files.sh on that file.

+grab-hotsheet.sh: fetch latest hotsheet index, extract hotsheets to
+$date.html, their council file numbers to $date.cfnums, and call grab-files.sh on that file.

 grab-files.sh: fetch council files named in given text file to $foo.html, extract URL and NC name of any CIS to $foo.cis